-Forget Venice, shun Paris, chop up the roses and don’t even think about mentioning sunsets.
-This year, I am the Valentine’s Grinch.
+This Valentine’s forget Venice, shun Paris, chop up the roses and don’t even think about mentioning sunsets.
+This year, I am the Valentine’s Grinch!

-14/02/2017 will be a most unromantic day for my new hubby and I, as we are both on shift at our respective jobs all afternoon and evening.
-This is, obviously, less than ideal on our first Valentine’s Day as a married couple, but it is fun to watch Valentine’s arguments at work.
-We used to stand smugly by and watch them unfold when we both worked at the Royal Albert Hall, satisfied that we were all loved up despite being at work.
+14/02/2017 was the most unromantic Valentine’s day for my new hubby and I, as we were both on shift at our respective jobs all afternoon and evening.
+This was, obviously, less than ideal on our first Valentine’s Day as a married couple, but it is fun to watch Valentine’s arguments at work.
+We used to stand smugly by and watch them unfold when we both worked at the Royal Albert Hall, satisfied that we were all loved up despite being at work on Valentine’s day.
 It was oddly romantic.
 Schaudenfreude shared can be all the sweeter.

-So in the spirit of all things unexpectedly lovey-dovey, I have put together our top 5 times that were weirdly romantic even when the circumstances really weren’t.
+So in the spirit of all things unexpectedly lovey-dovey for Valentine’s, I have put together our top 5 times that were weirdly romantic even when the circumstances really weren’t.

-As a couple, we have visited India three times, running to a total of two months.
+As a couple, we have visited India several times, running to a total of two months.
 In that time, we have been unusually lucky when it comes to food.

 Despite street food tours, questionable buffets and litres of chai from cups that were less than sparkling, we have avoided the dreaded Delhi Belly.
 Or at least, we had until our last visit.